New Ubin Seafood - Live Chilli Crab

 • City Hall

 One of Singapore's oldest seafood restaurants, Red House Seafood has managed to keep up with the times.
-While it has outlets in the trendy parts of Singapore, it is the latest waterfront restaurant at Esplanade that stands out.
+While it has three outlets across the island including Clarke Quay and Robertson Quay, its waterfront restaurant at Esplanade stands out the most.
 Placing an emphasis on sustainable seafood, the owners still source their meaty mud crabs from Colombo, Sri Lanka, which come cooked in a variety of styles.
-Its chilli crab is a prime example of how the dish should be done: sweet, tangy and spicy all in one bite.
+Its chilli crab (seasonal price) is a prime example of how the dish should be done: sweet, tangy and spicy all in one bite, with plump and fresh chunks of crab meat.
+We hear that the restaurant does excellent renditions of white pepper and black pepper crab too.

 • Seafood